axonivy-market/a-trust-connector/README.md

 ## Relase Management

-master branch will be deployed as SNAPSHOT artifact to GitHub Package registry.
+`master` branch will be deployed as `SNAPSHOT` artifact to GitHub Package registry.

-if you want to create a new release then proceed as follows:
+If you want to create a new release then proceed as follows:

-#.
-Go to GitHub repository
+1. Go to GitHub repository
-#.
-Go to Actions
+2. Go to Actions
-#.
-Go to Release-Build
+3. Go to Release-Build
-#.
-Run workflow and select branch: master
+4. Run workflow and select branch: master